hmashrique/Data_Science_Research/Intership_Schedule.md

 Based on all the above, I think I can schedule out the slots for everyone.
 I'll send a link soon.

+## Issues faced by Interns: (8-6-20)

+  - Problems in answering conceptual questions.
+  - Unable to understand some blockly to python code.